Metros in the Czech Republic: Prague

 Line C

-There are two fee zones.
-Zone P consists of all zones within the city, including ferries, the Petřín funicular and some commuter train routes.
-Zone 0 includes all the surrounding areas, especially the various suburban train and bus routes.
-Regardless of the route, children under 6 years of age and adults 70 and older, ride free of charge.
+There are two fare zones: the P zone, which includes all systems within the city of Prague, including ferries, the Petřín funicular, and some commuter train routes; and the 0 zone, which covers all peripheral areas, including several suburban train and bus routes.
+In any fare category, children under 6 years and seniors over 70 travel for free.

-Prague Metro tickets are based mainly on the time spent within the system.
+Prague Metro tickets are primarily based on the time spent within the system.

 Tips

-Old Town Square: This is the most famous square in Prague.
-The Gothic Church of Our Lady before Týn as well as the Baroque Saint Nicholas Church are located here.
-Also found here is the renowned Prague Astronomical Clock and the Jan Hus Memorial.
-One must simply ride to Staroměstská station on Line A and head east to reach the square.
+• Old Town Square: The most famous square in Prague is home to the Gothic Church of Our Lady before Týn and the Baroque Church of St. Nicholas, as well as the famous Astronomical Clock and the Jan Hus Monument.
+To reach it, get off at Staroměstská station on line A and walk east.

 Metro map of Prague